omropfryslan/videojs-ga-videocloud/README.md

 * `start` Playback has started.
 Once per video load.
 * `end` Playback has completed.
 Once per video load.

-####percentsPlayedInterval
+#### percentsPlayedInterval

 This options goes with the ```percents_played``` event.
 Every ```percentsPlayedInterval``` percents an event will be sent to GA.

 **default:** 10

-###debug
+### debug

 If set to false, console logs will be omited **default:** ```false```

-####sendbeaconOverride
+#### sendbeaconOverride
 In the event you want to do something custom for all tracked events, use this option to pass a callback function to the plugin.
-The callback will have access to the following variables and will **override the plugins native tracking methods**:
+The callback will have access to the following variables and will **override the plugin's native tracking methods**:
 * `eventCategorty`
 * `action`
 * `eventLabel`
 * `value`
 * `nonInteraction`

 ## TODO

-- [x] Support media change - "video_load" event
 - [ ] Support ad events